PatrickFis/Azure-Study-Notes/Azure Developer/Azure API Management.md

   - One operation may need to call multiple services (so multiple network round trips adding latency)
   - Each public-facing service must handle things like authentication, SSL, and client rate limiting
   - Services must limit their choice of communication protocols to something friendly like HTTP or WebSocket
-  - Services need to harden their public endpoints and they are a potential attack service
+  - Services need to harden their public endpoints and they are a potential attack surface
 - These problems are solved by an API gateway since it decouples your clients from your services
 - Gateways can perform a number of additional functions grouped by design patterns:
   - Gateway routing: The gateway acts as a reverse proxy to route requests to one or more backend services using layer 7 routing.
 The gateway is a single endpoint for clients (decoupling the client and service).